ldijkman/randomnerd_esp32_wifi_manager/README.md

-Microsoft windows users UGH, http://?*URL*?.local may not work for you,
+Microsoft windows users UGH, mDNS http://?*URL*?.local may not work for you,

-just install http://apple.com/itunes that makes http://?*URL*?.local to work
+just install http://apple.com/itunes that makes mDNS http://?*URL*?.local to work for you

 # the ESP8266 version is better / leading / further